kwhite2/git/lessons.md

 Use `git add` via the command line to stage the file - tell Git what document you want it to pay attention to.

 Use `git commit` via the command line to save the changes you've just made as a snapshot or new version of you file.
-Remember to heed to -m and include a message about the change you just made.
+Remember to use the -m flag and include a message about the change you just made.

 So far, we have not done anything with GitHub or on the Internet.
-We have used Git, installed on our local machine, to save a version of file as it stands how.
+We have used Git, installed on our local machine, to save a version of file as it stands now.
 We could stop here if we only had an interest in using Git for version control.
-But if we also wanted to use GitHub to back up our files, or to share our project with a team or publicly, we want to upload, or push, that repository to GitHub, which is accessible view the Internet.
+But if we also wanted to use GitHub to back up our files, or to share our project with a team or publicly, we want to upload, or push, that repository to GitHub on the Internet.

 Use `git push origin master` to push that file to your repository on GitHub.
-After refreshing the webpage, your file should appear online.
-The difference I noted above appears here.
-Note the absense of the `-u` flag from the command.
-That flag established the connection between the repository on your local machine and on GitHub.
-After that, it knows where to push so it doesn't need that indication.
+After refreshing the webpage, your file should appear online. **The difference I noted above appears here.** Note the absense of the `-u` flag from the command.
+That flag was used the first time to establish the connection between the repository on your local machine and on GitHub.
+Now that that connection has been established, that flag is not needed.

 ## Challenge

-Challenge yourself by going the process a few more times by adding additional readings and weeks of course material.
+Go through the process a few more times by adding additional readings and weeks of course material.
+Remember to commit changes intentionally so your commit messages make sense.
+Use `git log` to review your changes.

 Also try creating a new file and adding an assignment.
 Rewrite the assignment using Markdown, or edit and add in the markers.
 Go through the process of staging and commiting that file, and pushing it to your repository on GitHub.

+**Test your understanding by thinking through the following questions:**
+- Do you need to push the file to GitHub each time you commit changes to the file, or can you make several commits to a file and push them all to GitHub at once?
+- Do you need to use `git init` after after adding an assignment file to your folder?
+- What about the -u flag in the git push origin master?
+Does this flag need to be used to add the assignment to your repository on GitHub?

 # Cloning & Forking

 GitHub was built for sharing and collaborating on projects.
-A key advantage of that platform is that you can find lots of bits of software that do many different things - such as code for plugins for WordPress or Leaflet.
+A key advantage of the platform is that you can find lots of bits of software that do many different things - such as code for plugins for WordPress or Leaflet.
 Increasingly, you might find syllabi or open writing projects.
-If a project is public, you can save a copy of it, work on it, save your admendations and share it on your own GitHub account.
-Like we've already mentioned, GitHub usefully helps track attribution along the say.
+If a project is public, you can save a copy of it to your loca machine, work on it, save your admendations and share it on your own GitHub account.
+Like we've already mentioned, GitHub usefully helps track attribution along the way.

 Cloning and forking are the basic functions of this capability.
 Each are first explained below, and followed by an example and activity to further explain.